zxlhhyccc/OpenSpeedy/README.md

 # install
 winget install openspeedy

-# you can run openspeedy by following comman
+# open a new terminal, you can run openspeedy by following comman
 openspeedy
 ```